Bookcase

 by Edwin A. Abbott

-As a modern reader, the little mathematical insight imparted by Flatland seems only barely worth enduring the narrative.
+This book is often referenced, but as a modern reader, the little mathematical insight imparted by Flatland seems only barely worth enduring the narrative.

 The Moral Animal: Why We Are the Way We Are: The New Science of Evolutionary Psychology by Robert Wright Are We Smart Enough to Know How Smart Animals Are? by Frans de Waal The Dead Zone by Stephen King Factfulness: Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think by Hans Rosling Enlightenment Now: The Case for Reason, Science, Humanism, and Progress by Steven Pinker